boz700908/top_speed/docs/vehicle-physics-and-creation-guide.md

 \"Line-aware\" means the error points at the line where the problem was found, not just a generic failure message.
 This is especially helpful when a file is large or when a screen reader user wants to move directly to the problem area and correct one value at a time.

 The parser also validates cross-parameter relationships.
 For example, `rev_limiter` must be between `idle_rpm` and `max_rpm`, and `peak_torque_rpm` must be between `idle_rpm` and `rev_limiter`. `shift_freq` must stay between `idle_freq` and `top_freq`. `gear_ratios` must be non-increasing from gear 1 to the last gear.

+Transmission relationships are also validated. `primary_type` must exist in `supported_types`. `supported_types` must contain either one type, or exactly two types where one is manual and one is automatic family.
+Only one automatic family is allowed in a vehicle file.
+Required type-specific sections must exist for supported automatic types, while unused type-specific sections generate warnings.

+Inside type-specific sections, additional consistency checks are enforced.
+For example, `launch_coupling_max` must be greater than or equal to `launch_coupling_min`; in CVT, `ratio_max` must be greater than or equal to `ratio_min`, and `target_rpm_high` must be greater than or equal to `target_rpm_low`.

 For `[torque_curve]`, the parser also validates section-specific rules.
 You must provide at least two RPM points overall, either directly or through preset plus overrides.
 RPM keys must use the `NNNNrpm` format (for example `2500rpm=210`), and both RPM and torque values are range-checked.